prakriti42/Learning-Python-By-Building-Games-/README.md

 * If Conditionals
 * For and while Loops
 * Modules in Python
-* Event Habdling with Pygame events
+* Event Handling with Pygame events

 [Source Code](https://github.com/prakriti42/Learning-Python-By-Building-Games-/tree/main/Tic-Tac-Toe)